← Back to AI Xens Home

 6.2 Data Retention

-We retain personal information only as long as necessary to fulfill the purposes for which it was collected, comply with legal requirements, resolve disputes, and enforce our agreements.
+We retain personal information only as long as necessary to fulfil the purposes for which it was collected, comply with legal requirements, resolve disputes, and enforce our agreements.
 Specific retention periods include:

 • Client Records: 7 years after completion of services (for business and tax purposes)